Byteme8199/pinnacle/SETUP.rst

-REDIS
+REDIS*
 ~~~~

-We may or may not be using redis for celery / djcelery implementation.
+We are not currently using redis for celery / djcelery implementation.
 Follow these_ directions but use the most up to date (Stable) version from redis_.

 .. _these: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-redis